Estimating Conditional Value-at-Risk with Nonstationary Quantile Predictive Regression Models: Doubly Corrected Estimation Method: Conditional Quantile Case

 \item[\textbf{Stage 2:}]

 where the parameter of interest corresponds to the estimator $\boldsymbol{\vartheta}^{ivx}_n = \big( \alpha_2 (\tau), \boldsymbol{\beta}_2^{\prime} (\tau), \delta (\tau) \big)$.

 \end{itemize}

 \begin{remark} Similar to the remark found in \cite{wang2016conditional}, we point out that it is up to the practitioner to determine the specific model and parameter estimation method, which are the starting point to carry out any subsequent $\mathsf{CoVaR}$ estimation and inference.
 In our study, we use the nonstationary quantile predictive regression when obtaining an estimate for $\mathsf{CoVaR}$.
 Thus, our approach gives a $\sqrt{n^{1 + \delta}}-$consistent estimator for the unknown coefficient of systemic risk based on the IVX filter.
-Recall that $\widehat{ \boldsymbol{\beta} }^{\star} (\uptau) := \underset{ \boldsymbol{\beta}^{\star}\in \mathbb{R}^{p + 1} }{ \mathsf{arg \ min} } \sum_{i=1}^n \rho_{\uptau} \bigg( y_t - \tilde{\boldsymbol{x}}_{t-1}^{\prime} \boldsymbol{\beta}^{\star} \bigg)$ where the set of regressors $\tilde{\boldsymbol{x}}_{t-1} = \big[ \boldsymbol{x}_{t-1} \ \ \ \widehat{x}^{\mathsf{VaR}}_t \big]$.
 The particular optimization function corresponds to the second-stage procedure which gives the model estimates to construct the one-period ahead forecasted $\mathsf{CoVaR}$ risk measure.
-However, our approach differs from the estimation method of \cite{AB2016covar} and \cite{hardle2016tenet} since nonstationary time series data are modelled via the LUR parametrization and thus we employ the QR-IVX estimator proposed by \cite{lee2016predictive} but with the additional generated regressor from the first-stage procedure. \end{remark} Next, we focus on the required preliminary theory for establishing the consistency and asymptotic mixed Gaussianity of the doubly IVX corrected estimator $\boldsymbol{\beta}^{ivx} (\uptau)$.
-Notice that in contrast to the approach proposed by \cite{bhattacharya2020quantile} our generated variable corresponds to the estimated $\mathsf{VaR}$ under time series nonstationarity which is used as an additional regressor in a nonstationary quantile predictive regression model rather a generated dependent variable.
-In practice, we do obtain a generated dependent random variable which is used as an additional covariate in a quantile predictive regression model with persistence regressors.
-On the other hand, in a sense our framework is closer to the approach of \cite{chen2021quantile} although we have a different model.
-In addition, to ensure robustness to the abstract degree of persistence we use the corresponding IVX estimator rather than the OLS approach thereby avoiding the necessity to use the control function approach as a method to correct for the presence of the nuisance parameter of persistence.
+However, our approach differs from the estimation method of \cite{AB2016covar} and \cite{hardle2016tenet} since nonstationary time series data are modelled via the LUR parametrization and thus we employ the QR-IVX estimator proposed by \cite{lee2016predictive} but with the additional generated regressor from the first-stage procedure. \end{remark}